 Johan: It’s too early to speak about new SALLY SHAPIRO releases, but we have a mix for another artist in the loop.
 I am currently preparing a live ambient / chillwave performance together with Mikael Ögren for a festival in Norway this summer.
 I and Mikael haven’t performed live together before, so it requires some planning and practising!

 Finally, talking of other projects, what was it like working with Samantha Fox on ‘Hot Boy’ for the ‘Videoman’ soundtrack in 2018?

 Johan: It was a surreal experience!
 I made the track ‘Hot Boy’ together with my frequent co-writer Roger Gunnarsson, and Kristian (the director of ‘Videoman’) suggested that we should send it to Samantha Fox.

 I thought there was one chance in a million, but contacted her through her official website and got a reply after a few days from her manager, that she had listened to the song and wanted to sing on it!

 She recorded the vocals in the UK, so we never met during the recording process, but she came to Gothenburg for the recording of the music video later.
 The music video was prepared and filmed by the ‘Videoman’ team at a hotel, it was a fantastic day with a lot of enthusiastic people.
 Samantha was very joyful and easy to talk to.

 Special thanks to Frankie Davison at Stereo Sanctity

-‘Sad Cities (The Remixes)’ is released by Italians Do It Better, available from https://sallyshapiro.bandcamp.com/music
+‘Sad Cities (The Remixes)’ and the original album are released by Italians Do It Better, available now from https://sallyshapiro.bandcamp.com/album/sad-cities

 Text and Interview by Chi Ming Lai